ashupats2005/student_agent/README.md

 | `/search`                  | GET    | Search profiles               |
 | `/health`                  | GET    | Health check/test             |

+## `/projects` Route with Skill Filtering

+This Flask route `/projects` with a GET method implements filtering projects by a `skill` query parameter.

+### How it works

+- The skill filter is extracted from the URL query parameters using:

 ## API Testing Example